How to Treat a Sick Toddler

 - Keep a bucket, shopping bags, extra towels, paper towels, and spare sheets handy.
-When my kids get a stomach virus with vomiting, I line a bucket with a shopping bag and gather all necessary cleaning supplies so that I can clean up in minutes without having to go crazy trying to find everything.
-I place an old sheet or two on my couch and I place a few old towels on the floor.
+When my kids get a stomach virus with vomiting, I line a bucket with a shopping bag and gather all the necessary cleaning supplies so I can clean up in minutes without having to go crazy trying to find everything.
+I place an old sheet or two on my couch and place a few old towels on the floor.
 I place the bucket on top of the towels so that when my kids lie on the couch, it's nearby and ready.
-Often, a toddler will miss the bucket, but if you're nearby and ready, you can encourage them to vomit as much as they can in the bucket.
+Often, a toddler will miss the bucket, but if you're prepared, you can encourage them to vomit as much as they can in the bucket.

-- When vomiting subsides, encourage your toddler to eat small amounts of food.
+- When vomiting subsides, encourage your toddler to eat small amounts of healthy food.
 Stick with complex carbohydrates like dry cereal or toast at first, and work your way back to the normal diet without fatty or greasy foods.

 To treat a stomach virus with diarrhea:

 - Encourage drinking, especially water or an electrolyte solution.
 Again, avoid sodas, sugary drinks, or juice as they may make diarrhea worse.

 - Encourage small meals and snacks throughout the day.
 Keep the meals basic, without fatty or greasy foods.

 - Keep a container of diaper rash cream handy.
 If your toddler is still in diapers, he or she may develop a rash from diarrhea.
 Generously apply diaper rash cream to the diaper area to avoid or treat a rash.

 Stomach viruses usually go away after a few days.
 To keep the virus from spreading, regularly clean all the surfaces in your home with an anti-bacterial cleaning solution or disinfecting wipes.
 Wash your hands often, especially after you care for an ill toddler.